 "For us, it’s a passion project," says Relken.
 "I will never retire from this.
 They’re gonna have to bury me in there."

-Dungeon of Doom is open weekends through mid-November, including a "lights out" experience Nov.
-8-9.
+Dungeon of Doom is open weekends through mid-November, including a "blackout" experience Nov.
+4-5.
+On Monday, Oct.
+31 they will host a new-for-2022 "Slasher Night."
 The cost is $30-50 – get the VIP package to ensure getting "buried alive."

 For more information in general, go here, and be sure to read the warnings.
 Dungeon of Doom is definitely not for everyone – especially not kids – but it’s a terrifying treasure for adults and teens who dig this sort of thing.